iundarigun/store-challenge/store-coroutines-challenge/README.md

 ```shell
 docker-compose -f environment/docker-compose-compiling.yml up
 ```
-_Advice_: These first and second options sometimes fails, because `depends on` instruction doesn't wait for ready connections on database, and application sometimes is ready before database, mainly the first run
+_Advice_: These first and second options sometimes fails, because `depends on` instruction doesn't wait for ready connections on database, and application sometimes is ready before database, mainly the first run.
+If this is your case, stopped and try again.

 3. Postgres and Redis images are getting from docker hub, and we can run store from IDE.
 Used to develop time:
 ```shell